-- (1) Subject to the provisions of sub-rule 17(2) hereunder, Council shall, in general, not approve an application for registration by a candidate planner, unless it is satisfied that such candidate shall engage in planning work under the control and supervision of a duly registered technical or professional planner with a minimum of 5 years experience: - (a) In the case of registration as a Technical Planner the candidate planner must have worked under the control and supervision of a duly registered Technical or Professional Planner; - (b) In the case of registration as a Professional Planner the candidate planner must have worked under the control and supervision of a duly registered Professional Planner. - (2) Council may, subject to such conditions as may be appropriate, waive the requirement contemplated in Rule 17(1) under the following circumstances: - (a) A positive report in support of such waiver be received from the Education and Training Committee, and - (b) full motivation and disclosure by an Applicant why the requirement should be waived with, accompanied by a clear identification and full particulars of the supervisor under which the candidate planner shall serve his/her 2 year period; and - (c) written acceptance by the intended supervisor of the duties pertaining to the proposed supervision and such other requirements as Council may deem reasonable; and - (d) Council being satisfied that, having regard to the circumstances of the specific case, the Applicant will gain sufficient practical experience during the relevant 2 year period contemplated in Section 13(4) of the Act, in order to enable such candidate planner to pass the assessment contemplated in Rule 15 and that he/she will thereafter possess the necessary skills to practice competently as either a technical or professional planner.
+- (1) Subject to the provisions of sub-rule 17(2) hereunder, Council shall, in general, not approve an application for registration by a candidate planner, unless it is satisfied that such candidate planner shall engage in planning work under the control and supervision of a duly registered technical or professional planner with a minimum of three (3) years post technical or professional registration experience: - (a) In the case of registration as a Technical Planner the Candidate Planner must have worked under the control and supervision of a duly registered Technical or Professional Planner; - (b) In the case of registration as a Professional Planner the Candidate Planner must have worked under the control and supervision of a duly registered Professional Planner; - (c) The Candidate Planner must within a period of 30 days from the date of registration as a Candidate Planner submit for approval by Council the name(s) of his/her supervisor(s), and/or change in supervisor: - (i) Accompanied by a clear identification and full particulars of the supervisor under which the candidate planner shall serve his/her 2 year period; and

-- (3) When Council waives compliance, as contemplated in Rule 17(1) and after due compliance with 17(2), Council shall determine in clear terms the nature of the practical training and experience that the candidate planner shall undergo. - (4) Where Council has waived the requirement contemplated in Rule 17(1) at any time before registration of a candidate planner or before registration as a technical or professional planner, the practical experience specified by Council as per Rule 17(3) shall constitute due compliance with Sections 13(4)(b)(ii) or 13(4)(c)(ii) of the Act, as the case may be, subject to due compliance by the candidate planner with all provisions of this Rule and Council being satisfied that the candidate planner complied with all conditions and determinations imposed by Council issued upon the initial registration of the candidate planner concerned.
+- (ii) Written acceptance by the intended supervisor of the duties pertaining to the proposed supervision and such other requirements as Council may deem reasonable. - (2) Council may, subject to such conditions as may be appropriate, waive the requirement contemplated in Rule 17(1) under the following circumstances: - (a) A positive report in support of such waiver be received from the Education and Training Committee; and - (b) Full motivation and disclosure by an applicant why the requirement should be waived. - (c) Council being satisfied that, having regard to the circumstances of the specific case, the Applicant will gain sufficient practical experience during the relevant 2 year period contemplated in Section 13(4) of the Act, in order to enable such candidate planner to pass the assessment contemplated in Rule 16 and that he/she will thereafter possess the necessary skills to practise competently as either a technical or professional planner. - (3) When Council waives compliance, as contemplated in Rule 17(1) and after due compliance with Rule 17(2), Council shall determine in clear terms the nature of the practical training and experience that the candidate planner shall undergo. - (4) Where Council has waived the requirement contemplated in Rule 17(1) at any time before registration of a candidate planner or before registration as a technical or professional planner, the practical experience specified by Council as per Rule 17(3) shall constitute due compliance with Sections 13(4)(b)(ii) or 13(4)(c)(ii) of the Act, as the case may be, subject to due compliance by the candidate planner with all provisions of this Rule and Council being satisfied that the candidate planner complied with all conditions and determinations imposed by Council issued upon the initial registration of the candidate planner concerned.